-Humata AI transforms the way professionals handle document analysis by offering intelligent tools for understanding and extracting information from PDFs and other text-based files.
-The platform helps users quickly summarize content, answer specific questions, and identify key information within large documents.
+Humata AI transforms the way professionals handle document analysis by offering tools for understanding and extracting information from PDFs and other text-based files.
+The platform helps users summarize content, answer specific questions, and identify key information within large documents.

 Does Humata keep my documents secure?Yes, Humata takes security seriously.
 Your uploaded documents are protected with 256-bit SHA encryption when stored on their servers.
 The platform also uses role-based access controls, so only authorized team members can view sensitive files.
 Humata doesn't use your documents to train their AI models, which means your confidential information stays private.
 For businesses handling sensitive information, these security features make Humata a safer option than some alternatives.